-- When designing a new generation of GPUs - The GPU architects run lots of simulations to estimate the performance for various choices of the architectural parameters. - For example, if more warms are allowed in the scheduling pool - ★ The SM will have useful instructions to dispatch more often \Rightarrow better performance. - BUT the on-chip circuitry to hold and manage the scheduling pool will be larger.

-- ★ Instruction scheduling will use more power ⇒ a longer clock period, or fewer SMs, or more expensive chip cooling. - The real-estate on the chip could have been used for something else.
-Is this the best use of that area. - Architects explore these trade-offs to optimize performance for graphics applications, the main source of revenue. - Architects are also risk-adverse: make the chip as much like the last one that worked as you can. - Does it matter? - Wnen writing low-level code, e.g. C CUDA, you see all of these choices
+- When designing a new generation of GPUs, the GPU architects run lots of simulations to estimate the performance for various choices of the architectural parameters. - For example, if more warps are allowed in the scheduling pool - ► The SM will have useful instructions to dispatch more often ⇒ better performance. - BUT the on-chip circuitry to hold and manage the scheduling pool will be larger. - This means instruction scheduling will be slower \Rightarrow a longer clock period. - \blacktriangleright Instruction scheduling will use more power \Rightarrow a longer clock period, or fewer SMs, or more expensive chip cooling. - The real-estate on the chip could have been used for something else.
+Is this the best use of that area. - Note that CUDA 5 made the increase to 64 warps/SM. - Architects explore these trade-offs to optimize performance for graphics applications, the main source of revenue. - Architects are also risk-adverse: make the chip as much like the last one that worked as you can. - These hard-wired constraints have a large impact on program performance.